salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 </template>
 ```

 However, the same binding can be associated with multiple slots.
+Example of **valid** usage:
 ```html
 <template lwc:render-mode="light">
     <slot lwc:slot-bind={slotdata}></slot>